galperins4/core3-tbw/README.md

 ## Changelog

 ### 1.1.0
+- upgrade script for new vote transaction
-- upgrade script for multi-votes
+- upgrade script for transfer / multipayment transaction type merge

 ### 1.0.2
 - bug fix - temporary code to account for dev_fund if delegate is a voter